 There are many causes of plantar fasciitis including excessive pronation of the foot, inflexibility of the arch, and tightness of the calf muscle.
 People who have very flat feet can also be at risk for developing this condition as the tissue is overly stretched.

 The diagnosis is often a clinical diagnosis with it being based on the patient’s symptoms and a clinical exam.
 Imaging studies such as radiographs (X-Rays) may be done to evaluate for the presence of a heel spur or to rule out any fractures.
 With persistent cases, magnetic resonance imaging (MRI) may be indicated to evaluate the extent of the injury or to evaluate for a rupture or tear.
 An early diagnosis by a physician is a key component to prevent the symptoms from getting worse.

 Custom Orthotics, done at JOI Rehabilitation can help cushion the heel and provide arch support to help alleviate painful symptoms with standing and walking.
-Jacksonville Orthopaedic Institute also offers medical laser which can help jumpstart the healing process and reduce inflammation.
+JOI Rehab also offers medical laser which can help jumpstart the healing process and reduce inflammation.
 Patients having this treatment often report an immediate reduction in symptoms in the arch.

 The Graston Technique offered by our specifically trained clinicians can help in loosening the plantar fascia and other restricted muscles that support the foot and is often very effective at alleviating symptoms.

 Class IV Laser treatments have also been effective in the treatment of plantar fasciitis.
 JOI Rehab has 3 class IV lasers in the Jacksonville Area.

 Dr. Hiram Carrasquillo of JOI recommends gradually increasing training sessions for walking and running instead of making sudden large jumps in volume of training.